Humans have come to dominate all other species simply because of the power of the human brain.

 Mind is thoughts-stuff (Phurne-ਫੁਰਨੇ).
 And, thinking is invaluable for learning, assimilating, ideas and success.
 Thus, thinking is not an option.

 However, what to think and what not to think is an option we all have.
 In other words, to change negative thinking into positive thinking Charhdi Kalaa (ਚੜ੍ਹਦੀ ਕਲਾ-positive state of mind, optimism, etc.) is in our hands.

 Aptly, the Gurmat Giaan or Wisdom of the Sri Guru Granth Sahib (SGGS) does not want us to become thoughtless BUT mindful, and urges its learners (i.e., Sikhs) to keep the mind like a sharp sword to cut through doubts, confusion, ignorance, and so on.

-Thought is mind, there is no distinction between the two.
-Hence, whatever the mind contemplates, the organ of actions strive to materialize.
-Notions (ideas, concepts, thoughts-stuff) are the fuel of the mind.
+Whatever the mind contemplates, the organ of actions strive to materialize.
+Notions (ideas, concepts, plans, etc.) are the fuel of the mind.

 Our thoughts determine our habits and actions.
 In other words, as the Gurbani asserts, whatever is in the mind comes forth (i.e., manifests as actions).
 Hence, as a matter of fact, we can tell from one’s actions how much he has read and understood the Gurbani!